basilstotz/ltsp-pnp/README.md

 This package allows unexperienced users to deploy an ltsp-server without any configuration.

-## Vanilla LTSP.

-This guide shows how to install a vanilla Ubuntu LTSP-PNP server.
-Vanilla LTSP-PNP is suited for small orgnizations with a few (maybe max.
+This guide shows how to install a  Ubuntu LTSP-PNP server.
+LTSP-PNP is suited for rahter small orgnizations with a few (maybe max.
 20) Users with the about the same amount of clients.

 The client are fat clients not thinclients.
-All pograms run on the clients.
+All pograms run on the clients, this means you have full hardware access.

 All clients have to be connected by a patchwork cable.
 It does not work over wifi.